ibm-cloud-docs/cloud-infrastructure/monitoring-iaas.md

 # {{site.data.keyword.mon_full_notm}}
 {: #monitoring-iaas}

 {{site.data.keyword.mon_full_notm}} collects basic classic infrastructure and VPC virtual server instance metrics such as CPU usage, disk usage, network traffic, and memory.
-These metrics are stored in {{site.data.keyword.mon_full_notm}}. <!--If you have a Sysdig account, then metrics are displayed for that {{site.data.keyword.mon_full_notm}} instance. -->You can access metrics through the prebuilt dashboard.
+These metrics are stored in {{site.data.keyword.mon_full_notm}}.
+You can access metrics through the prebuilt dashboard.
 {:shortdesc}

 {{site.data.keyword.mon_full_notm}} metrics are available only if you use the monitoring full agent.
 If you provisioned a 'no driver mode' instance, see [{{site.data.keyword.mon_full_notm}} 'no driver mode' metrics](/docs/cloud-infrastructure?topic=cloud-infrastructure-enabling-monitoring-light-no-driver#monitoring-light-metrics).